avinassh/blag/content/posts/fast-sqlite-inserts.md

 summary: "This is a chronicle of my experiment where I set out to insert 1B rows in SQLite"
 ---

-you can check the source code here - https://github.com/avinassh/fast-sqlite3-inserts

 **Current Best**: 100M rows inserts in 33 seconds.

 Leaderboard: